alice-biometrics/onboarding-android/README.md

 This mode allows you to use the following commands:
 * `addSelfie`: Presents a Selfie Capturer and upload this info to ALiCE Onboarding.
 * `createDocument`: Creates a document (`DocumentType`, `DocumentIssuingCountry`).
 It returns a `DocumentId`.
 * `addDocument`: Add document Side.
-It requires as input a valid `DocumentId` and `DocumentSide`.
+It requires as input a valid `DocumentId`, `DocumentSide`, `DocumentType` and `DocumentIssuingCountry`.
 * `getUserStatus`: Returns information about the User.
 * `authenticate`: Presents a Selfie Capturer and verify the identity of the enrolled user.
 User must be authorized to use this command.
-* `getDocumentsSupported`: Returns a map with information about supported documents in ALiCE Onboarding
+* `getDocumentsSupported`: Returns a map with information about supported documents in ALiCE Onboarding.